Regimental Sergeant Major of the Army (Australia)

-Regimental Sergeant Major - Army (RSM-A) is the most senior Warrant Officer in the Australian Army.
+Regimental Sergeant Major - Army (RSM-A) is the most senior warrant officer in the Australian Army.
 It is a singular appointment - it is only held by one person at any time.
-RSM-A holds the unique rank of Warrant Officer (WO) which is senior to Warrant Officer Class One.
+RSM-A holds the unique rank of warrant officer (WO), which is senior to the rank of warrant officer class one.
 The special insignia for the RSM-A is the Australian coat of arms with a wreath around it.
-The twelfth and current Regimental Sergeant Major of the Army is Kim Felmingham.
+The thirteenth and current Regimental Sergeant Major of the Army is Brad Doyle.

-Based on the United States Army practice of appointing a Sergeant Major of the Army, the RSM-A is responsible to the Chief of Army (CA).
+Based on the United States Army practice of appointing a Sergeant Major of the Army, the RSM-A is the senior soldier of the Australian Army and principal non-commissioned advisor to the Chief of Army.
+The RSM-A's primary role is to represent the views, concerns and opinions of the soldiers in the Army to senior leaders.
+They also carry the Chief of Army's message and intent down and across the ranks.

 The appointment is the equivalent of the Warrant Officer of the Navy (WO-N) in the Royal Australian Navy, and the Warrant Officer of the Air Force (WOFF-AF) in the Royal Australian Air Force.

 The post was created by the then Chief of Army, Lieutenant General Sir Phillip Bennett.